Slope Gliders

 The infamous "Gentle Lady"

-If you're new to RC, you lieterally can't go wrong with the Carl Goldberg Gentle Lady .
+If you're new to RC, you literally can't go wrong with the Carl Goldberg Gentle Lady.
 This is a two channel elevator-rudder floater that has been introducing new folks to the hobby since the 1970's!
-Since Great Planes purchased Carl Goldberg, it's now the "Great Planes Goldberg Gentle Lady."
-This is a very easy build, even if you have no prior bulding experience.

 The Gently Lady is very SLOW and doesn't require a lot of lift.
 It all actuality it makes a better thermal soarer than a slope glider because it can't handle too much wind.
-But it's absolutly perfect for a beginner to learn slope soaring in a light breeze.
+But it's absolutely perfect for a beginner to learn slope soaring in a light breeze.

 Again, consider what type of gliding you would like to do along with the typical wind conditions at your flying area.